moveit/moveit2_tutorials/doc/how_to_guides/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

        return 0;
     }

 In this case, the planned trajectory is drawn.
-Here is a comparison of a blend radius of 0 and 0.1 for the first and second trajectory respectively.
+Here is a comparison of a blend radius of 0 and 0.1 for the first and second trajectory, respectively.

 .. figure:: trajectory_comparison.jpeg
    :alt: trajectory comparison